-10 The initial debit will include all outstanding fees through October 1, 2016.

-Exchange will notify Members of this rule change to provide its Members ample time to provide the Exchange with the information necessary for the direct debit and prepare for the change to the collection process.
+The Exchange proposes this rule change become operative on October 1, 2016.
+On November 23, 2016, the Exchange will debit October 2016 billing pursuant to the process described in this rule change.
+10 The Exchange will notify Members of this rule change to provide its Members ample time to provide the Exchange with the information necessary for the direct debit and prepare for the change to the collection process.